OndrejKu/audienti-docs/docs/index.md

-# Welcome to MkDocs

-For full documentation visit [mkdocs.org](http://mkdocs.org).

-## Commands

-* `mkdocs new [dir-name]` - Create a new project.
-* `mkdocs serve` - Start the live-reloading docs server.
-* `mkdocs build` - Build the documentation site.
-* `mkdocs help` - Print this help message.

-## Project layout

-    mkdocs.yml    # The configuration file.
-    docs/
-        index.md  # The documentation homepage.
-        ...       # Other markdown pages, images and other files.

-$project
+Audienti
 ========

-$project will solve your problem of where to start with documentation, by providing a basic explanation of how to do it easily.
+Audienti will solve your problem of where to start with documentation, by providing a basic explanation of how to do it easily.

 Look how easy it is to use: